ArturD20/guess-the-beat-webapp/README.md

 - Developing a user-centered application with a focus on **UX design** and **interactive gameplay**.
 - Building and designing a modern and visually appealing frontend.
 - Understanding **OAuth2 authorization** for secure access to user data from the Spotify API.
 - How to work with a large-scale API, integrating multiple functionalities to create a seamless user experience.
+- How to implement AWS DynamoDB in a code.

 ---